-Is Abstinence Required for Problem Gamblers?
+Is Abstinence Required for Problem Gamblers?no thumb

 Problem gamblers are people who develop dysfunctional, addictive patterns of behavior centered on one or more forms of gambling.
 Doctors use a diagnosis called gambling disorder to identify individuals affected by this problem.
 In a study published in 2014 in the journal International Gambling Studies, researchers from Canada’s University of Calgary investigated whether dysfunctional gamblers can still participate in certain gambling activities without triggering addiction-related behavior.
 The answer to this question may help determine if people with serious gambling problems need to avoid all forms of gambling and maintain strict abstinence in order to avoid an addiction relapse.